Statement of Need

 Albert Einstein College of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-This activity has been submitted to Montefiore Medical Center/Montefiore Learning Network for approval to award nursing contact hours.
+his activity has been submitted to Montefiore Learning Network for approval to award nursing contact hours.
 The Montefiore Learning Network is an approved provider of continuing nursing education by the American Nurses Credentialing Center.

 Special Needs (ADA)